On the use of cross-fitting in causal machine learning with correlated units: Applications

-Several works consider causal machine learning in this setting.
-On one hand, \cite{Emmenegger2025} proposes a cross-fitting method that drops correlated units from training folds (Figure~\ref{fig:network-folds}).
-On the other, we have shown that shown that as-independent cross-fitting eliminates the empirical process term in this scenario~\citep{Balkus2024}.
-We adapt the proof of Corollary~\ref{cor:as-ind-net} from the supplementary material of~\citet{Balkus2024}.
+A few works consider causal machine learning in the network setting. \cite{Emmenegger2025} proposes a cross-fitting method that drops correlated units from training folds (Figure~\ref{fig:network-folds}).
+However, ~\cite{Balkus2024} have argued that as-independent cross-fitting eliminates the empirical process term in this network scenario.
+We prove Corollary~\ref{cor:as-ind-net} by adapting a portion of the supplementary material of~\citet{Balkus2024}.

-\begin{corollary}[as-IID cross-fitting in network data] Assume that a causal machine learning estimator is constructed using the as-independent sample-splitting scheme of Definition \ref{def:as-iid}, and the following:
+\begin{corollary}[as-IID cross-fitting in network data] Suppose the data $X_1, \ldots, X_n$ are correlated according to the aforementioned network structure $G$ with maximum node degree $K_n$.
+Let Assumptions \ref{assume:clt} and \ref{assume:mse} hold under the following: